Do you make New Year's resolutions? What is a resolution? The exact definition is: "a firm decision to do or not to do something."

 There is help.
 There is immediate help.
 I ask you to consider one of the following three options:

-- Join the online group class, the Motherhood Clarity Course which begins Sept.
-7 at 12:30 p.m.
+- Join the Online Group Motherhood Clarity Course which begins January 10, 2018 at 4:00 p.m.
 PST.
-Join me and 12 of your peers for the 14-week course as we discover your true desire: to be a mom or live a childfree life.
+Join me and your peers for a 4-month course as I guide you step-by-step through the book.
+You'll discover your true desire: to be a mom or live a childfree life.

 - Buy the book Motherhood-Is It For Me?
 Your Step-by-Step Guide to Clarity.
 Work through the program at your own pace.
 Do it by yourself or, if you’re feeling isolated, do it with a friend or a group of friends.